-The document is currently a draft document to trial until the end of January 2016.
 We welcome feedback via email to seis@solihull.gov.uk.
-We hope to launch the document at the Designated Safeguarding Leads Conferences in the spring term.
+This document was launched at the Designated Safeguarding Leads Conferences in the spring term 2016.

 We hope you will find the document supportive of your continued commitment and vigilance in keeping children and young people safe in Solihull.